-This can be achieved only by transparent communication and development processes that are based on collaboration and co-creation.
+It is inherently difficult to estimate software costs, and humans are terrible at predicting absolute outcomes.
+However, this problem can only be resolved by transparent communication and development processes based on collaboration and co-creation.

 For years, we’ve seen new players in the IT industry struggle to find insights into custom software development.
 Mad Devs has summarized its expertise by introducing Customer University: a series of articles that bring light to questions that need to be asked during negotiation and proposal evaluation stages.